SamiNiRo/SamiNiRo/README.md

 # Hi there, I'm Sergei 👋
-### I am a second-year student majoring in Software Engineering.
+### I am a third-year student majoring in Software Engineering.

 - 🏙 I'm from Cherepovets, Russia.
 - 📚 I’m currently studying at Cherepovets State University.